 - Decadent ideas – Chocolate chips, grated dark chocolate, whipped cream, Nutella or sprinkles.

-Air fryer Oatmeal with Rolled Oats
+Air fryer Oatmeal

 Ingredients

-- 1 cup old fashioned oats
+- 1 cup Rolled oats

 - ¾ cup milk

-- 1 pinch salt
+- ⅛ teaspoon salt

-- 2 to 3 tablespoons brown sugar or as needed
+- Brown sugar as needed

-- ¼ teaspoon ground cinnamon
+- ground cinnamon as needed

 Instructions